muellerberndt/rektosaurus/README.md

-# rektosaurus
+# Rektosaurus

-Test for client-side script injection via NFTs
+A test suite to check for client-side script injection via NFTs.